Online Partitioned Local Depth for semi-supervised applications: Introduction

 \subsection{Summary of Contribution}

 After $O(n^3)$ steps to construct a queryable data structure, online PaLD can extend the cohesion network to a new test point in $O(n^2)$ time.
 Specifically, the new algorithm computes the new neighborhood of the test datum in the extended cohesion network as well as an updated strong cohesion threshold in $O(n^2)$ steps.

+\begin{introtheorem} Given a reference dataset $S$ of size $n$, the online PaLD algorithm constructs a queryable data structure in $O(n^3)$ time such that the (strong) neighborhood of a test point $t \notin S$ is computable in $O(n^2)$ time. \end{introtheorem}

 These determinations are exact, implementation is relatively simple, and a basic validation of the speedup is in line with complexity analysis.
-See \cref{tab:speedup} below and \Cref{sec:query} for further details, including a description of our prototype implementation in \cref{sec:speed_up}.
+See \cref{tab:speedup} below for speed up examples and \Cref{sec:query} for algorithmic details, including a description of our prototype implementation in \cref{sec:speed_up}.
+Details for our computational complexity results are provided in \Cref{sec:derive}.

-Though fully caching contributions to cohesion would require up to $O(n^3)$ memory, under mild assumptions, the memory need for online applications can be reduced to $O(n^2)$.
-Moreover, the required memory is based on the outcomes of relative comparisons and is independent of data dimensionality.
+Remarkably, the memory needed for online applications can be reduced to $O(n^2)$; see \cref{thm:queryfull} for a combined runtime and memory runtime result.
+Our results are obtained by translating analysis of how adding one test point $t$ impacts the cohesion network into an algorithm to compute the (strong) neighborhood of $t$.

 Online PaLD opens the potential for applications to online anomaly detection and semi-supervised prediction for moderately sized data sets without the need for approximation techniques \cite{bddp22} or more complex implementations \cite{dg24sequential, lan22}.
 For instance, the THINGS initiative \cite{hebart2019things} has developed 1,854 (highly-curated) concepts as a bridge between research in human cognition and artificial intelligence (see also \Cref{sec:discussion} below).
 Based on \cref{tab:speedup}, online PaLD would be suitable to build an online tool to relate test data to THINGS concepts.

 To explore applications to anomaly detection and prediction, experimentation across datasets and algorithmic details will be needed.
-Since online PaLD is relatively simple to implement, researchers can readily extend their environment include online PaLD to accelerate testing (see \cref{sec:prediction} for related discussion).
+Since online PaLD is relatively straightforward to implement, it can readily be added to an existing experimental environment to accelerate testing (see \cref{sec:prediction} for related discussion).
 For big data, the presented approach might provide a complementary means to reduce algorithmic runtime, but this would require future work to hybridize with approximation approaches \cite{bddp22}.
+See \Cref{sec:discussion} for discussion of avenues for future work.